 Christmas traditions in Ecuador – South America

 Ecuador is situated at the northwest part of South America.
-Due its location at the equator, the country has little variation in daylight hours during the year.
-Hence allowing Ecuadorians to enjoy perfect spring-like weather year round.
+Due to its location at the equator, the country has little variation in daylight hours during the year.
+Hence allowing Ecuadorians to enjoy perfect spring-like weather year-round.

-Due to the warm weather in the country there are many celebrations and happenings that take place outdoors during Christmas season.
-Christmas traditions in Ecuador include parades, dances and firework displays.
+Due to the warm weather in the country, there are many celebrations and happenings that take place outdoors during the Christmas season.
+Christmas traditions in Ecuador include parades, dances, and firework displays.